Skip to main content

 1. Tax return forms

-For the Corporate Tax declaration corresponding to the tax periods beginning within the year 2021, the model 200 is generally used.
-Likewise, there is a specific declaration model for the tax consolidation regime, model 220 .
+For the declaration of Corporate Tax corresponding to tax periods beginning within the year 2021, form 200 is generally used.
+Likewise, there is a specific declaration model for the tax consolidation regime, the model 220 .

-The presentation of both declarations must be made compulsorily electronically through the internet using a recognized electronic certificate:
+The presentation of both declarations must be done compulsorily electronically via the Internet using a recognized electronic certificate:

 a) Model 200

-Form 200 of the Corporate Tax declaration will be applicable, in general, to all taxpayers of the Corporate Tax required to present and sign a declaration for this tax.
+Form 200 for the Corporate Tax declaration will be applicable, in general, to all Corporate Tax taxpayers required to file and sign a declaration for this tax.

 b) Model 220

-This is a specific declaration model for tax groups , including cooperatives, that pay taxes under the special tax consolidation regime established in the Chapter VI of Title VII of the LIS .
+This is a specific declaration model for the tax groups , including those of cooperatives, that pay taxes under the special tax consolidation regime established in Chapter VI of Title VII of the LIS .

-In addition to form 220, all entities that make up the group, including the dominant one, must present the corresponding individual declarations in form 200 , which will be completed to calculate the theoretical liquid amounts corresponding to the respective entities (box [00592] "Positive liquid quota" on page 14 of form 200).
+In addition to Form 220, all entities comprising the group, including the parent company, must submit the corresponding individual declarations in Form , which must be completed to calculate the theoretical net amounts corresponding to the respective entities (box [00592] "Positive net share" on page 14 of Form 200).

-The dependent entities members of a tax group must not complete the income or return document .
+The dependent entities that are members of a tax group must not complete the income or refund document .

-You can consult the specific instructions on how the companies that are members of the tax group must complete Form 200 in Chapter 7 of this Practical Manual.
+You can consult the specific instructions on how the companies that make up the tax group must complete Form 200 in Chapter 7 of this Practical Manual.

 2. Who must sign the Corporation Tax return?

-The Corporate Tax return must be signed by the person or persons who hold legal representation of the reporting entity.
+The Corporate Tax return must be signed by the person or persons holding the legal representation of the reporting entity.

 When the entity has more than one representative , the declaration must be signed by the necessary number of representatives with sufficient powers to act in the name and on behalf of the entity.

-In any case, the person or persons who sign the Corporate Tax return, must hold the legal representation of the reporting entity on the filing date of the same.
+In any case, the person or persons who sign the Corporate Tax return, must hold the legal representation of the reporting entity on the date of filing thereof.